Navigation

 Primitives and refinement

 fx.sugar.types pre-wraps the eight zero-ary primitives — Int, String, Bool, Float, Path, Null, Unit, Any — with a __functor that builds a refinement when you apply a predicate.
-A port number, written without sugar:
+A target class, written without sugar:

 and with sugar: